surajyadav011/Heart-Attack-Prediction-System/README.md

 ## How to Run the Project

-Make sure all required Python libraries are installed.
+Make sure all required Python libraries are installed and run all the code in the Jupyter Notebook files before executing the project.

 1. Go to the **heart_prediction** project folder.